Skip to content

 Two groups of companies that see the most benefit from a CRM tool

-• B2B companies that typically need to track leads and customers across long sales cycles and through upgrade paths (e.g., a finance company, a recruiting firm, manufacturer)
+• B2B companies that typically need to track leads and customers across long sales cycles and through upgrade paths (e.g., a finance company, a recruiting firm, a manufacturer)

 • Considered purchase B2C companies (e.g., a jeweler, a landscaping service, or home buyers – the list goes on)